SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 Its structure is the same as in SF2.04.

+### achPresetName Changes

+- In SoundFont® 2.04, achPresetName must be an ASCII string.
+- Now, UTF-8 replaces ASCII, allowing more characters to be written.

 ### wPreset Changes

 - In SoundFont® 2.04, bits 2–8 were used to select up to 128 instruments.
 Bits 1 and 9–16 were unused.
-- Now, bits 10–16 can be used to select alternate banks.
+- Now, bits 10–16 can be used to select alternate banks using the ISFe subchunk.
 - It's designed to be used with sysex or other commands corresponding to General MIDI extension resets.
 - What bits 9–16 do in version 4:
     - Bit 9 remains reserved.
-    - General MIDI™ one or two reset clears bits 10 and 11.
-    - Roland® GS® reset clears bit 10 and sets bit 11.
-    - Yamaha® XG® reset sets bit 10 and clears bit 11.
-    - Roland® CM-64™/CM-32L™ reset sets bits 10 and 11.
-    - Bit 12 is reserved for more MIDI commands in the future.
-For now, bit 12 should be written as clear.
+    - Bits 10-16 are reserved for MIDI commands as defined in the ISFe subchunk.
+For now, these bits should be written as clear.
-    - Bits 13–16 will not be defined.
-The author of the SF may use these at will with their own MIDI commands.
-    - MIDI sequencers will eventually be able to set or clear all bits from 10 to 16 using commands.
 - It allows you to run multiple standards that may conflict with each other.

 ### wBank Changes

-- Version 4.00.1 had a new field called wBank2.
+- Version 4.00.1 had a field called wBank2.
+Any draft with wBank2 is now obsolete.
-- Now, wBank stores both m.s.b. and l.s.b. bank changes (CC00 and CC32), eliminating the need for wBank2.
+- Starting from 4.00.2, wBank stores both m.s.b. and l.s.b. bank changes (CC00 and CC32), eliminating the need for wBank2.
 - wBank is still a WORD.
 This change was possible as wBank is 16-bit, which is sufficient to store the 14-bit bank change space.
 We commend E-mu for being forward enough thinking to not use a CHAR/BYTE for bank selection.
-- In SoundFont® 2.04, and SFe version 4.00.1, bit 1 was only used with bank 128 (for percussion), and bits 2–8 were used to select a single bank between 0 and 127.
+- In SoundFont® 2.04 and 4.00.1, bit 1 was only used with bank 128 (for percussion), and bits 2–8 were used to select a single bank between 0 and 127.
 Bits 9–16 were unused.
-- wBank is little endian.
+- wBank, like other SFe values (for the most part?), is little endian.
 - Now, bit 9 is also a percussion toggle.
 If a bank/program change combination produces a different result for midi channel 10, bit 1 controls the percussion.
 - File editors should warn the user if this issue is found.
 - Bits 2–8 are now used to set the first bank change, and bits 10–16 are now used to set the second bank change.